Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - product recall;

-- amendment of marketing authorisation to reflect changes in the product licence; and
+- amending marketing authorisation to reflect changes in the product licence; and

-- conduct of Phase IV clinical studies as required by the China Food and Drug Administration (CFDA).
-Phase IV trials can be imposed as part of the marketing authorisation if the CFDA finds it necessary to confirm further the safety and efficacy of a new drug through post-market studies on a much larger population.
+- conducting Phase IV clinical studies as required by the China National Drug Administration (CNDA, formerly the China Food and Drug Administration).
+Phase IV trials can be imposed as part of the marketing authorisation if the CNDA finds it necessary to confirm further the safety and efficacy of a new drug through post-market studies on a much larger population.

 In addition, granted marketing authorisations can be revoked under the following circumstances: